InternetOfHealthcare/serverless-workshop/w07-alexa-skill/README.md

 ![image](images/08.png)

-### 9. glucose_status this intent is simple (without parameters / slot!) and will bring the average glucose.
+### 9. glucose_status

+* This intent is simple (without parameters / slot!) and will bring the average glucose.

 ![image](images/09.png)

 ### 10. glucose_status_hour.

-This intent will has a slot / parameter called "{hour}" and you must setup the slot as AMAZON.NUMBER
+* This intent will has a slot / parameter called "{hour}" and you must setup the slot as AMAZON.NUMBER

 ![image](images/10.png)

 ### 11. glucose_add.

-This intent allows the user to make a new glucose input and it has a slot as well called glucosa that must be configured as AMAZON.NUMBER
+* This intent allows the user to make a new glucose input and it has a slot as well called glucosa that must be configured as AMAZON.NUMBER

 ![image](images/11.png)

 ### 12. Now we can start to build the model and then finish to configure the Alexa Skill endpoint.

-Click "Save" and "Build Model" (it will take some seconds!)
+* Click "Save" and "Build Model" (it will take some seconds!)

 ![image](images/12.png)